gmfc/helios-os/docs/workflow.md

 1. Add a new file in `apps/cli/programs/` that exports an async `main(syscall, argv)` function.
 2. Run `pnpm build:apps` to regenerate `core/fs/generatedApps.ts` and commit the result.
+3. CLI programs run in a sandbox.
+The build process fails if Node/Electron APIs are detected unless the manifest entry sets `allowNode: true`.

 ### Creating new apps